sarsky/Mozzie/docs/source/QuadArms.rst

 Their disassembly only requires the removal of the heatshrink and the motor screws.

 An important step is to ensure that the length of the three cables between the ESC and the Motor is accurate.
-Making it two short will mean the ESC will be mounted to far out on the quad arm, and making it to long will mean that the cables won't fit under the heatshrink neatly.
+Making it too short will mean the ESC will be mounted too far out on the quad arm, and making it too long will mean that the cables won't fit under the heatshrink neatly.

 ..
 Tip::
-  If preferred one can assemble the quad arm parts first, using steps 2 and 3 below, to use the quad arms as a template to find the correct cable lengths between the ESC and motor.
+  If preferred, one can assemble the quad arm parts first, using steps 2 and 3 below, to use the quad arms as a template to find the correct cable lengths between the ESC and motor.

 Solder a male XT30 plug to the red and black cables of the ESC ensuring the correct connector polarity.
-(Red + / Black -) Don't forget to place the heat shrink on the cable first.
+(Red + / Black -) Don't forget to place the heatshrink on the cable first.

-Then cut the three black cables from the ESC 45mm long and the three black cables from the motor to 70mm long.
+Then, cut the three black cables from the ESC 45mm long and the three black cables from the motor to 70mm long.
 Make sure the total length of cable between the ESC and motor (about 105mm when soldered) is long enough when mounted to the arm.
 Remove about 5mm of insulation from each cable so that these sections overlap.
 Then slide a piece of heatshrink over each cable and solder the ESC cables to the respective motor cable so that the cables do not cross each other.
 This ensures the cables are flat on the bar when they are heatshrinked onto the CF bar when completed.